-8.4 Asynchronous Operation
+8.5 Asynchronous Operation

 Even though wctp is a request / response protocol, there are times when the request cannot be immediately fulfilled.
 The most obvious example of this delay is a delivery notification.
 A user sends a message using wctp-SubmitClient and requests a delivery notification.
 But the notification is not available until the message is delivered.
 Therefore, the notification must be delivered asynchronously of the original request.
-Since looking up subscriber information may be a slow process, the Lookup Subscriber Response is also an asynchronous operation.
+Since looking up subscriber information may be a slow process, the Lookup Subscriber Response and the Device Location Response are also asynchronous operations.

-8.4.1 WCTP Status Info Operation
+8.5.1 WCTP Status Info Operation